nuagenetworks/vspkdoc/_sources/v6/nuvsc.rst.txt

 - ``entity_scope``: Specify if scope of entity is Data center or Enterprise level

 - ``location``: Identifies the entity to be associated with a location.

+- ``communication_id``: Communication identifier used to uniquely identify the VSC connected to VSD

 - ``product_version``: Product version supported by this entity.